Mikaelia/animation-portfolio/README.md

 - [ ] Link to different versions of site, v1.mikaelagurney.dev deprecate mikaelagurney.com
 - [ ] Refactor / clean up
 - [ ] Set display to context so that you can backtrack to same page position
+- [ ] Make cat follow mouse and smek it
+- [ ] Cat eat mouse, and hide the cursor -> or make the cursor interact somehow e.g. be partially eaten